-Our research focuses on forest insects, many of which become challenges when introduced to new ranges or changing climates.
+Our research focuses on forest insects, many of which become challenges when introduced to new ranges or have life cycles altered by changing climates.
 Our lab attempts to link patterns observed across space and through time to individual- and community-level processes.
-Integrating basic and applied foci, we strive to provide high-quality deliverables to granting agencies and stakeholders from regional to international levels who invest in our work.
+We work in forest, field, and sometimes urban contexts.

 Upcoming Projects